Grimme slid Brìghde a stony look at supper when she raised her eyebrow in question. “Well?”

 Brìghde said something—

 He snapped his fingers in her face.
-“English, Brìghde.”
+“English, Bridget.”

 “His left shoulder, he injured long ago.
 It ne’er healed.
 She completely destroyed the right one. ’Twas why ’e ne’er struck me again.
 He couldn’t.
 I think— Sometimes I think they enjoy the constant warfare.
 I don’t.
 I don’t wanna be at war wi’ me husband, but I also doona want— Roger, me groom.”
-Her Rs were rolling off her tongue in rich waves that were almost musical.
-Grimme realized the rhythm of her voice and accent, whether she was drunk or not, had charmed him completely.
+Her Rs were rolling off her tongue in rich waves, and her accent was almost musical.
+Grimme found himself charmed by the rhythm of her voice and her speech, whether she was drunk or not.
 “He was born a beaten puppy.
 An ugly one.
 Uglier’n’Mercury.
 I coulda commanded him to clean the garderobe wi’ ’is tongue an’ he woulda done it wi’ a ‘I hate you, Budgie, but o’ course I will!’” she chirped.
 “I dinna want that, either.”
 She looked up at him then, tears now spilling over.
 “Ye rescued me,” she said in a very small voice.
 She sniffled.
 Her mouth trembled.
 “Ye were kind to me an’ ye befriended me.
 I’d give ye as many bairns as ye want just for that.”

 Grimme sighed heavily.